DUI/OWI Charges Carry Serious Penalties

 Attorney Jeffrey Kippa and team of J. Kippa Law, LLC, understands how seriously the law takes OWI charges.
 An OWI offense would show up on a person’s record even if it is a first-time offense.
 Having a drunk driving citation or charge on your record can significantly impact your future.
 Employers and other organizations have access to these files, and a charge may harm a person’s future employment opportunities.

 First-offense OWI charges can carry harsh penalties.
 If the OWI charge is a criminal offense, it may require a mandatory jail sentence.
 Every case is unique, and many factors can play a role in the consequences individuals face.

-Attorney Jeffrey Kippa has years of experience representing people charged with OWI.
-He knows what options are available to get the charges reduced or how to minimize the penalties.
+Attorney Jeffrey Kippa and his criminal defense team have years of experience representing people charged with OWI.
+They know what options are available to get the charges reduced or how to minimize the penalties.
 In some cases, defendants may be able to serve their sentences at home with a monitor or work out a different arrangement that still allows them to go to work and even continue driving.

 J. Kippa Law, LLC, Can Help

-Jeffrey Kippa has extensive knowledge working with judges, prosecutors and the Department of Transportation (DOT) on OWI cases.
-He always focuses on finding the best possible outcome for his clients and knows that each case is unique and requires an OWI lawyer who understands what’s at stake.
+Jeffrey Kippa’s defense team have extensive knowledge working with judges, prosecutors and the Department of Transportation (DOT) on OWI cases.
+They always focus on finding the best possible outcome for their clients and know that each case is unique and require an OWI lawyer who understands what’s at stake.

 Read our frequently asked questions about DUIs to learn more.
-Attorney Jeffrey Kippa represents clients in Appleton and throughout Wisconsin.
-To learn about his criminal defense law firm, contact him online or call him at 920-944-3352 for a free initial consultation.
+Attorney Jeffrey Kippa and team represent clients in Appleton and throughout Wisconsin.
+To learn about the criminal defense law firm, contact them online or call them at 920-280-6821 for a free initial consultation.